The Importance of Virtuous Conduct in Islam & Moral Philosophies I

 الْبِرُّ حُسْنُ الْخُلُقِ وَالإِثْمُ مَا حَاكَ فِي صَدْرِكَ وَكَرِهْتَ أَنْ يَطَّلِعَ عَلَيْهِ النَّاسُ .

-Virtue is a kind disposition and vice is what rankles in your heart and that you disapprove that people should come to know of it.”[4]
+Virtue is a kind disposition and vice is what rankles in your heart and that you disapprove of people coming to know of it.”[4]

 According to what was narrated from Ibn Umar (ra), the Prophet (pbuh) said: